Killough Lewisville High School North

 Lewisville ISD converted the campus into a ninth- and tenth-grade school in 2012.
 The district also includes another ninth- and tenth-grade high school constructed in south Lewisville off of Round Grove Road, Lewisville High School - Harmon Campus.
 Collectively the two campuses could house over 2000 students, easing congestion at the newly renovated Lewisville High School (Main Campus).
+Killough also houses the LHS softball field used by the main high school.

 Feeder schools

 Lewisville High School - Killough Campus has several feeder schools.

 Middle schools

 The feeder middle schools are Huffines, and portions of Delay and Hedrick.

 Elementary schools

 The seven feeder elementary schools are College Street, Valley Ridge, Degan, and parts of Central, Hedrick, Vickery and Lakeland.